We Take Your Injury Case Personally Set Up a Free Consultation

 • Seek immediate medical help from a qualified doctor and properly document your injuries and treatments.

 • Do not be eager to accept the insurance company's first settlement offer.
 It is often low and may not cover all your damages.
+Insurance companies have duties to shareholders to pay as little on claims as possible.

 • Gather relevant information and document everything, including police reports, accident scene pictures, medical reports, and witness statements.
+The lawyer can help orhandle this for you.

 • Consider the cost of future medical treatments and damages.

 • Avoid posting on social media.
+What you say can and will be used against you.

 • File your injury claims as soon as possible and before the filing deadline

+At The Haslam Firm, we have the experience, history, and diligence to advise you through the process.
 Getting proper guidance and advocacy when navigating the claims process is crucial for a successful outcome.
-Contact us at The Haslam Firm today to schedule a simple case assessment with practiced personal injury attorneys.
+Contact us at The Haslam Firm today to schedule a case assessment with practiced personal injury attorneys.
 We're proud to serve clients across Fort Worth, Dallas, and Houston, Texas.